segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 The `bigquery.datasets.*` permissions can be scoped only to the `__segment_reverse_etl` dataset.

 After you've successfully added your BigQuery source, [add a model](/docs/connections/reverse-etl/setup/#step-2-add-a-model) and follow the rest of the steps in the Reverse ETL setup guide.

+## Set up BigQuery as your Reverse ETL source
+1. Copy all the content within the **JSON** file created and downloaded in previous section.
+2. Navigate to the Segment UI and paste all the credentials you copied from previous step into the **Enter your credentials** section.
+3. Enter your **Data Location**.
+4. Click **Test Connection** to test to see if the connection works.
+If the connection fails, make sure you have the right permissions and credentials and try again.
+5. Click **Add source** if the test connection is successful.

+After you've added BigQuery as a source, you can [add a model](/docs/connections/reverse-etl/setup/#step-2-add-a-model).

+> info "BigQuery Reverse ETL sources support Segment's dbt extension"
+> If you have an existing dbt account with a Git repository, you can use [Segment's dbt extension](/docs/segment-app/extensions/dbt/) to centralize model management and versioning, reduce redundancies, and run CI checks to prevent breaking changes.